What is a Co-Op?

 - Brady Callahan

 In the Spring of 2017 we collected survey responses from 141 climbers of the Mount Washington Valley.
 Based on the feedback we received from the climbing community, our aim is to open a small, affordable indoor climbing center with bouldering walls and training equipment.
 The space will be about 2000 square feet, featuring 1200 square feet of walls at varying angles to accommodate a range of difficulty levels and also optimized for training purposes.
-The initial goal is to get the doors open and provide a basic climbing and training facility by the winter of 2018/2019.
+The initial goal is to get the doors open and provide a basic climbing and training facility in 2019.
 We hope to develop programming, advanced training systems, yoga classes etc. in the future.
 Stay tuned for more details about the facility and the project here & on our Facebook page.

 In order to meet our goals we have been drawing on the various strengths and skills of community members and deeply appreciate the support and effort put in so far.
 We will need even more help as we begin the build out stages of the project, with fundraising, and development.
 Please reach out if you have a specific skill or talent to contribute.
 It will truly take a community effort to make this dream a reality.